dylanlindgren/servicenow-em-demo/README.md

 There are a number of steps required on the ServiceNow instance which are all documented on the ServiceNow Docs website.

 1. [Configure an Engagement Messenger module](https://docs.servicenow.com/bundle/quebec-customer-service-management/page/product/customer-service-management/task/create-engagement-messenger-module.html) - Take a note of the Sys ID of the Module as we will use this in the next step.
-2. [Configure CORS rule for Engagement Messenger](https://docs.servicenow.com/bundle/quebec-customer-service-management/page/product/customer-service-management/task/create-cors-for-rest-api-ec.html) - Set this to the full address we will be accessing the demo on plus the port number `8084`.
-For example: `http://applesupport.com:8084`
+2. [Configure CORS rule for Engagement Messenger](https://docs.servicenow.com/bundle/quebec-customer-service-management/page/product/customer-service-management/task/create-cors-for-rest-api-ec.html) - Set this to the full address we will be accessing the demo on.
+For example: `http://applesupport.com`
 3. [Create HTTP response headers for Engagement Messenger](https://docs.servicenow.com/bundle/quebec-customer-service-management/page/product/customer-service-management/task/create-http-response-headers-for-ec.html) - You can set this value to `frame-ancestors 'self' *`
 4. [Configure the Virtual Agent System Properties](https://docs.servicenow.com/bundle/london-performance-analytics-and-reporting/page/administer/virtual-agent/task/embed-va-standalone-client.html) - You can set this vaule to `frame-ancestors 'self' *`